 Satisfaction score: 752

 As will quickly become clear, airports in the New York City area are unmitigated disasters.

 JFK is a massive airport that handles hundreds of thousands of arriving and departing flights every year — and 1 in 5 of them is delayed, according to the Bureau of Transportation Statistics.

 More than 59 million passengers use JFK each year, and given that volume, service is slow.
 It can take hours to get through security to your boarding area.

 One frequent flyer sums it up this way on Yelp: "JFK is always a zoo."

 The trip into D.C. from distant Dulles can be grueling.

-The Washington Metro Silver Line subway extension won't be completed for at least another year, so now you face a combination bus-and-subway ride, or a long and very expensive taxi or Uber trip.
-To drive yourself, the fastest route is on a toll road.
+The Washington Metro Silver Line subway extension won't be completed for at least another year, so now you face a combination bus-and-subway ride, a long drive, or an expensive taxi or Uber/Lyft trip.

 Like other airports on this list, Dulles outgrew its original space and expanded over time into a sprawling mess.